Breven217/JoyfulSQL_MCP/README.md

 - Execute read-only or read-write queries (configurable)
 - Secure access through SSH tunneling for remote databases
 - Automatic database detection and listing when no database is specified
+- Interactive workflow that waits for user to select a database before proceeding

 ## Setup